 With the exception of some short stoppages in the large towns we travelled day and night, and a sketch of this latter part of our journey would therefore be occupied principally with the agreeable and friendly reception which we uniformly met with, and the interest which was universally felt in our polar journey.
 The correspondence which has appeared on this subject in the newspapers may perhaps free me from the obligation of saying more on this subject.
+Before I finish this letter I ought finally to mention that the

-Before I finish this letter I ought finally to mention that the condition.
+Before I finish this letter I ought finally to mention that the large collections in natural history made by the expedition both in Novaya Zemlya and the Kara Sea, and during our river journey on Jenisei, all, with the exception of a large collection of fish from Siberia sent by caravan, have come to hand in good condition.
 For the examination and description of these collections I wish to employ the younger scientific men of eminence in our country, and as the most of them cannot without too great a sacrifice undertake year-long labours more or less foreign to their proper employment, I have made an application to the Government for a grant of 10,000 crowns (about 550%) to defray the expense of working up the collections.
-If this application be granted, and the collections of the expedition of 1875 thus become not a dead museum-material, but fructify for the purposes of science, I hope that the sea visited by the expedition, for-merly almost unknown, will soon be reckoned among those of our globe which are well known in respect of their natural give you a short account of them.
+If this application be granted, and the collections of the expedition of 1875 thus become not a dead museum-material, but fructify for the purposes of science, I hope that the sea visited by the expedition, formerly almost unknown, will soon be reckoned among those of our globe which are well known in respect of their natural history.